USB-C Hub vs. HDMI Switch: What Do You Really Need?

 Scenario 2: You have a TV with only one HDMI input

-But you want to connect your PlayStation, laptop, and Apple TV to it.
+But you want to connect your Playstation, laptop, and Apple TV to it.
 Then an HDMI switch is your solution.
 You connect all your devices to the switch, and the switch to your TV.
 Done.

 Frequently Asked Questions